-The Bible teaches us that in all existence, from all eternity, there has been and always will be only one God.
+The Bible teaches us that in all existence and from all eternity there has been and always will be only one God.
 God was never created.
-He is, and always has been, completely loving, completely just, completely holy, and completely merciful.
-God is holy and He can have nothing to do with sin, as the Bible says, "His eyes are too pure to look upon evil," (Hab.
+He is and always has been completely loving, completely just, completely holy, and completely merciful.
+God is holy, and He can have nothing to do with sin as the Bible says, "His eyes are too pure to look upon evil," (Hab.
 1:13).
 This does not mean that God cannot see what someone does that is wrong.
 It is a way of describing how holy God is.
 God cannot sin.
 He is perfect.

 Because of the Trinity, God can become flesh in the form of the Son and still exist in such a way that He can run the universe.
 Therefore, the Son can communicate to us on our level.